Cantaloupe, Pears, More Fruit You Can Eat If You're Diabetic

 • Fiber: Dietary fiber is the portion of plant-based foods that cannot be completely broken down by digestive enzymes.
 Fiber is beneficial in helping prevent blood sugar spikes, reducing blood cholesterol, and increasing satiety (the feeling of fullness) to help control appetite.

-When choosing fruit, you'll want to think about portion size, convenience, cost, and flavor.
+When choosing fruit, consider portion size, convenience, cost, and flavor.
 But it is also important to consider the health benefits as well.

 Cons